cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Interesting," he murmured, tracing the crack with his fingertip.
 "It aligns perfectly with the edge of this book."

 He reached for the volume, a slim, worn history of Elizabethan England.
+It seemed slightly out of place, jutting out a fraction of an inch further than the books on either side.
+As he pulled it gently from the shelf, I noticed a distinct patch of undisturbed dust behind the book, contrasting sharply with the slightly smudged area where it had been sitting.
+It was as if this particular volume had been moved recently, and perhaps not even placed back quite correctly.
 As he pulled it gently from the shelf, I noticed a slight resistance, a subtle click.
 He turned the book over in his hands, examining the spine.

 "And here," he said quietly, "is the key."
 He pointed to a small, almost invisible indentation on the book's cover, perfectly positioned to depress a hidden mechanism.